 Working within watercourses and drainage channels along the site boundary / periphery to retain the function of hydraulic barriers between the site and the surrounding environment and to sustain the flow of surface water around the margins of the site.
-Such works may require localised instream works, mobilisation of particulate matter, local excavations within drainage channels, machinery works within and adjacent to watercourses.
+Such works will only involve the removal of instream aquatic vegetation and will not necessitate further excavations or deepening of watercourses or hydraulic breaks.

 A water quality map for Bunahinly-Kilgarvan Bog is presented in Figure 5 and Figure 6.